Medical Reviewer

 • Relapse Prevention: Relapse prevention strategies focus on identifying and managing triggers, developing coping skills, and creating a plan to prevent relapse.
 Clients learn to recognize early warning signs of relapse, utilize coping strategies effectively, and build a support network to maintain long-term sobriety.

-• Twelve-Step Facilitation: Twelve-Step Facilitation involves participation in Twelve-Step programs such as Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) to support recovery from addiction.
+• Twelve-Step Facilitation: Twelve-step facilitation involves participation in 12-Step programs such as Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) to support recovery from addiction.
 Clients engage in group meetings, work the Twelve Steps, and receive support from peers who share similar experiences, fostering a sense of community and accountability.

 Share this post on your social networks: